-Thalassemia is a genetic disorder, transferred from parents to children.
-Furthermore, is it a blood disorder in which the patient’s body is unable to produce enough proteins to produce hemoglobin.
-Hemoglobin is a part of red blood cells which carry oxygen for body cells.
-However, in this disease, there is a decreased level of hemoglobin leads to life-threatening conditions at a later age or when a child is getting younger.
-However, in severe cases, it affects physical growth also.
+Hemoglobin is a part of red blood cells, which carry oxygen to body cells.
+However, in this disease, there is a decreased level of hemoglobin, which leads to life-threatening conditions at a later age or when a child is younger.
+However, in severe cases, it also affects physical growth.

-Thalassemia has two types beta- and Alpha.
+Thalassemia has two types: beta- and Alpha.

 Alpha Thalassemia:

-In this type, the body is unable to produce enough amounts of alpha proteins called alpha globin, which are building blocks for Hemoglobin. this type is usually treated with iron supplements.
+In this type, the body is unable to produce enough amounts of alpha proteins called alpha globin, which are building blocks for Hemoglobin.
+This type is usually treated with iron supplements.

 Types of alpha thalassemia:

-following are the types.
+The following are the types.

 - Alpha thalassemia Major: In this type, all four genes are missing.
 Babies with this type die before they are born.